samjones00/docs/docs/_documentation/app-tool.md

 the GitHub **User** or **Organization** via the `--source` argument.
 If you don't have a .NET Core Application on-hand to try it on, you can use any of [ServiceStack's .NET Core Templates](https://github.com/NetCoreTemplates) which are all functioning .NET Core projects in their own right.

-Where we can install the [NetCoreTemplates/mvc](https://github.com/NetCoreTemplates/mvc) project with:
+Where we can create a new [NetCoreTemplates/mvc](https://github.com/NetCoreTemplates/mvc) project with:

-    $ app install mvc --source NetCoreTemplates
+    $ app new mvc Acme --source NetCoreTemplates

 Which will download and unzip either the Project's **latest release**, or an archive of **master** if none exists.

-Then publish the .NET Core App as normal by going into the Host project folder (`MyApp` in all ServiceStack's Templates):
+Then publish the .NET Core App as normal by going into the Host project folder using the **project name** you specified above, eg:

-    $ cd mvc\MyApp
+    $ cd Acme\Acme

 Create a published version of the App: